Disneyland seeks to reassure public amid measles outbreak

-Among those infected are at least five Walt Disney Co employees and a student at Huntington Beach High School, some 15 miles (24 km) from the park, which earlier this week ordered its unvaccinated students to stay home until Jan.
-29.On Wednesday Dr. Gil Chavez, deputy director of the state health department, told reporters that anyone immunized for measles should have no concern about visiting the theme parks.
+Among those infected are at least five Disney employees and a student at Huntington Beach High School, some 15 miles away from the park, which earlier this week ordered its unvaccinated students to stay home until Jan.
+29.On Wednesday Dr. Gil Chavez, deputy director of the state health department, told reporters that anyone who had been immunized for measles should not have a concern about visiting the theme park.

 “But if you are unvaccinated, I would worry about it,” Chavez said.
 “And if you have a minor that cannot be vaccinated – under the age of 12 months, I would recommend that those children are not taken to places like Disneyland today.”